Oderjunkie/gb-ide/README.md

-# GB Dev kit
+# GB IDLE
-GB Dev kit was a program that i hacked together in less than 3 hours, and was only a text processor.
+GB IDLE (originally GB Dev kit) was a program that i hacked together in less than 3 hours, and was only a text processor.

 i picked it back up and continued the project by adding an emulator.